spf13/cobra/site/content/active_help.md

 The way to configure Active Help is to use the program's Active Help environment variable.
-That variable is named `<PROGRAM>_ACTIVE_HELP` where `<PROGRAM>` is the name of your program in uppercase with any `-` replaced by an `_`.
-The variable should be set by the user to whatever Active Help configuration values are supported by the program.
+That variable is named `<PROGRAM>_ACTIVE_HELP` where `<PROGRAM>` is the name of your program in uppercase with any non-ASCII-alphanumeric characters replaced by an `_`.
+The variable should be set by the user to whatever
+Active Help configuration values are supported by the program.

 For example, say `helm` has chosen to support three levels for Active Help: `on`, `off`, `local`.
 Then a user